Whistler Olympic Park

 The park was officially opened to the public on November 22, 2008 at noon PST despite having no snow the previous evening.
 Inauguration took place at the day lodge to mark the start of the public skiing season.
 500 people daily would use the lodge during weekends and 100 during a regular weekday.

 During the Olympics the park was managed by VANOC, it is now owned and operated by Whistler 2010 Sport Legacies.
-They also operate the Sliding Center and Training Center.
+They also operate the Sliding Centre and Training Centre.

 World Cup competitions at the park took place the weekend of January 15–18, 2009 for cross-country skiing and Nordic combined.
 Eleven Nordic combined teams totalling 50 skiers and 47 support staff along with 17 cross country teams with about 230 skiers participated in the event.
 Ski jumping World Cup at the venue took place on the weekend of January 22–25, 2009.
 The Park is the first venue in 2009 to have its operational readiness tested for the upcoming Games in 2010.

 Winners of the test events for cross country skiing were Slovakia's Alena Prochazkova in women's sprint, Emil Jönsson of Sweden in the men's sprint, Justyna Kowalczyk of Poland in the women's double pursuit, Italy's Pietro Piller Cottrer in the men's double pursuit, and in the team sprint, the winners were Italy for the women (Magda Genuin and Arianna Follis) and Sweden for the men (Jönsson and Robin Bryntesson).
 The Nordic combined winners were Bill Demong of the United States on the 16th and Norway's Magnus Moan on the 17th.
 Austria's Gregor Schlierenzauer won both ski jumping test events.